crs4/life_monitor/lm_test_monitoring.md

 #### Registration via workflow registry (i.e., WorkflowHub)

-By selecting the "Registry Workflow" option you can register your workflow after having already registered it with the WorkflowHub (or other compatible registries).
+By selecting the "Registry Workflow" option you can register your workflow after having already registered it with WorkflowHub (or other compatible registries).

-In most cases, this is the best approach as it allows LM to connect its workflow entry to the WorkflowHub record.
-This lets LM query WorkflowHub for metadata and, should you decide to install the [LM GitHub app](lm_wft_best_practices_github_app) in the future, it allows LM to be configured to update the WorkflowHub entry when it detects new workflow releases in your repository (but, if you installed the LM GitHub app from the start it could also take care of registering your workflow with WorkflowHub).
+In most cases, this is the best approach as it allows LifeMonitor to connect its workflow entry to the WorkflowHub record.
+This lets LifeMonitor query WorkflowHub for metadata and, should you decide to install the [LifeMonitor GitHub app](lm_wft_best_practices_github_app) in the future, it allows LifeMonitor to be configured to update the WorkflowHub entry when it detects new workflow releases in your repository; if you installed the LifeMonitor GitHub app from the start, on the other hand, it could also take care of registering your workflow with WorkflowHub).

-If your workflow is not registered in the WorkflowHub yet, follow [these instructions](https://about.workflowhub.eu/Registering-an-existing-Workflow-RO-Crate/) to submit it.
+If your workflow is not registered in WorkflowHub yet, follow [these instructions](https://about.workflowhub.eu/Registering-an-existing-Workflow-RO-Crate/) to submit it.